A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Causal Analysis of the Computation Graph

 This approach allows flexible control.
-For instance, one can use patches of $M \times N$ states, applied at different location in the architecture, akin to convolutional filters, allowing for overlap or not between groups by adjusting the stride and patch size. \Figref{fig:mgct} illustrate MGCT with a patch of size $2 \times 2$, i.e., 4 states being repaired at once.
-Contiguous grouping is not mandatory; states designated to be repaired simultaneously can be dispersed throughout the network, facilitating the examination of distant co-dependent effects on the output.
+For instance, one can use patches of $M \times N$ states, applied at different locations in the architecture, akin to convolutional filters, allowing for overlap or not between groups by adjusting the stride and patch size. \Figref{fig:mgct} illustrate MGCT with a patch of size $2 \times 2$, i.e., 4 states being repaired at once.

 Futhermore, using groups with more than one state increases efficiency when aiming to cover all states.
 In MGCT, the number of mediation analyses is the number of filters.
 For instance, with non-overlapping patches of size $M \times M$, the number of mediation analyses to cover all states is reduced by a factor of $M^2$ compared to single-state restorations.
-In our experiments involving grounding (described below), we achieved a 48$\times$ speed-up for GPT2-XL and a $32\times$ speed-up for LLaMA-7B, without compromising our ability to predict the high-level behavior of grounded vs. ungrounded.
+In our experiments involving grounding (described below), we achieved a 48$\times$ speed-up for GPT2-XL and a $32\times$ speed-up for LLaMA-7B, without compromising our ability to predict the high-level behavior of grounded vs. ungrounded (in Sec. \ref{sec:automatic_detector}).